sparkfabrik/company-playbook/content/resources/role-iac-lead-developer.md

 ## Contributions

-* You actively contribute and/or make sure your team members contribute to Sparkfabrik's internal projects or media, spending effort to backport innovations, keep them up to date or generating content on our channels and on this playbook.
+* You actively contribute and/or make sure your team members contribute to SparkFabrik's internal projects or media, spending effort to backport innovations, keep them up to date or generating content on our channels and on this playbook.

 <span class='score only-print'>